zzhilin/Ar5iv-ReportFunction/README.md

 Keyboard shortcuts to show and close the report box Report box with text input to describe issues Screenshot functionality for the current web page view

+## 3waysToTakeScreenShot
+1. This task allows users to capture a screenshot of the web page by using a keyboard shortcut.
+The screenshot button will appear at the top middle of the screen when a keyboard shortcut is pressed.
+2. Users can select the text on web and will show a screenshot button
+3. There is a floating screenshot button at the right down corner of the web.
+Users can do the screenshot by this three easy way